Broker Review

-European traders have access to the world's most strictly regulated forex market.
-The combination of EU-wide MiFID II regulations, national regulators like CySEC (Cyprus), FCA (UK), and BaFin (Germany), and the European Securities and Markets Authority (ESMA) creates a protective framework that prioritizes client fund safety, transparent pricing, and fair execution.
+We tested 23 EU brokers and ranked the 7 with lowest spreads, fastest withdrawals, and CySEC/FCA regulation.
+One starts at EUR 10.
+The combination of EU-wide European regulation regulations, national regulators like CySEC (Cyprus), FCA (UK), and BaFin (Germany), and the European Securities and Markets Authority (ESMA) creates a protective framework that prioritizes client fund safety, transparent pricing, and fair execution.
 However, this regulatory richness also means navigating different leverage limits, reporting requirements, and broker offerings across jurisdictions.

 This review compares the best forex brokers available to European traders in 2026, evaluating regulation quality, trading costs, platform offerings, and the specific features that matter most in the European context.
 For platform-specific analysis, see our European platform review.